Layer-Edge/docs-V2/docs/proof-aggregation-layer/intro.md

 ---

-# Introduction
+# Proof Aggregation Layer

 ## Introduction: Bitcoin's Security for zk-Proofs

 LayerEdge transforms Bitcoin from a passive store of value into a **verifiable infrastructure layer** for off-chain computation.
-At the heart of this transformation is the **Proof Aggregation Layer** — a modular system that enables recursive zk-proof verification across protocols, applications, and data pipelines, with finality rooted in Bitcoin's Proof-of-Work (PoW).
+At the center of this transformation is the **Proof Aggregation Layer** — a modular system that enables recursive zk-proof verification across protocols, applications, and data pipelines, with finality rooted in Bitcoin's Proof-of-Work (PoW).

 This system allows: